Quantum-Accelerators/quacc/docs/src/user/covalent.md

 Additionally, you should learn about the main [Covalent Concepts](https://docs.covalent.xyz/docs/user-documentation/concepts/concepts-index), namely the [`Electron`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#electron) and [`Lattice`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#lattice) objects, which describe individual compute tasks and workflows, respectively.

 In Covalent, the `@ct.lattice` decorator indicates that the function is a workflow, and the `@ct.electron` decorator indicates that the function is a job (i.e. an individual compute task).
 If you plan to use a job scheduling system like Slurm, you can think of each `Electron` as an individual Slurm job.

-If `Electron` objects are wrapped by a `Lattice`, they will only be executed once the job is dispatched.
-Conversely, if you do not include the `@ct.lattice` decorator, all the `Electron` objects would behave as normal Python functions.
+All `Electron` and `Lattice` objects behave as normal Python functions when the necessary arguments are supplied.
+However, if the `ct.dispatch` command is used, the workflow will be dispatched to the Covalent server for execution and monitoring.

 ## Running a Simple Serial Workflow